DFE-Digital/Enterprise-Security-Architecture/Service-Descriptions/SVD-SEC002-GraphAPI.md

 - Technical architecture to provide the design and overview of the service
 - SME support to provide the in-depth knowledge of the service.
 This could be an internal resource or the vendor providing the service
+- Data architecture support may be required, depending on the complexity of the integration

 #### **Output provided**

 The IDAM team will work with the service to configure and test the service to confirm that SSO is working as expected.

-Once the SSO integration work is completed, it is expected that there will be no further involvement from the IDAM team for ongoing management of the service, unless there is a signficant change which would require a change to the SSO integration.
+Once the GraphAPI integration work is completed, it is expected that there will be no further involvement from the IDAM team for ongoing management of the service, unless there is a signficant change which would require a change to the SSO integration.